spesmilo/electrum-server/README.md

 Features
 --------

-  * The server uses a patched version of the Bitcoin daemon that can forward transactions, and bitcoin-abe.
+  * The server uses a bitcoind and bitcoin-abe.
   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.
   * The server knows which set of Bitcoin addresses belong to the same wallet,